Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

-In short, when you get a Shared cheap hosting plan and start your blog, it’s mapped with many domains on the same IP address that could make your domain a culprit of another domain’s bad behaviour on the web.
+In short, when you get a Shared cheap hosting plan and start your blog, it’s mapped with many domains on the same IP address that could make your domain a culprit of another domain’s bad behavior on the web.

 Longer Domain Names

 Usually, people don’t type or remember longer domain names.
 This can be a major reason for no traffic at all.
-Indexing is ok, but what if someone visited your blog and wants to reconcile with your post again to open it directly when he needs to refer the post again a shorter easy to remember name should preferably have good traffic.
+Indexing is ok, but what if someone visited your blog and wants to reconcile with your post again to open it directly when he needs to refer to the post again a shorter easy to remember name should preferably have good traffic.

 Selecting a wrong TLD

-When it comes to domain selection, and you see a list of available options if you select a wrong TLD for an example a most common TLD with .com is likely to get more traffic from all over the world than a TLD from a specific geo-location like .in for India .ca for Canada and so on.
+When it comes to domain selection, you see a list of available options if you select a wrong TLD for example a most common TLD with .com is likely to get more traffic from all over the world than a TLD from a specific geo-location like .in for India .ca for Canada and so on.

 Policy Violations No Indexing